"The Farr Point wave farm project will prove the viability of Pelamis wave power technology on a commercial scale."

 Laura Carse, Project Development Manager, Pelamis Wave Power

 Farr Point Wave Farm

 In 2010 Pelamis Wave Power was successful in securing a seabed lease option from The Crown Estate, as part of the world’s first leasing round for marine energy projects.
-Pelamis is now developing an offshore wave energy farm of up to 10 MW (10 machines) to prove the Pelamis wave energy converter in a fully commercial context, including operations and maintenance strategy, while continually enhancing performance and understanding environmental interactions with the machines.
+Pelamis is now developing an offshore wave energy farm of up to 10 MW (10 machines) to prove the Pelamis wave energy converter in a commercial demonstration, including operations and maintenance strategy, while continually enhancing performance and understanding environmental interactions with the machines.
 Farr Point represents the next development phase after testing machines at the European Marine Energy Centre (EMEC) in Orkney.

 The Farr Point project is an Official Competitor for the Scottish Government’s Saltire Prize, a unique international challenge for the marine power sector.

 The project will comprise of up to 10 Pelamis wave energy converters, each machine moored using a slack mooring system with the array of machines electrically linked together by a series of subsea cables.
 Energy from the array will be exported to shore via a single subsea cable to a substation at an onshore landfall point on the north coast.
 Here, the power will be transformed for onward transmission into the mainland grid network.

 Two wave measurement buoys have been deployed at the site in conjunction with the Environmental Research Institute (Thurso) in order to assess the wave resource at the project location.
 A notice to mariners with the specific locations of the two wave measurement buoys within the area of search can be downloaded and map can be viewed here.